 As a volunteer you will be exposed to both reserve management and research activities.
 Below are some of the conservation activities and research projects that you may be involved in during your stay.

 Reserve management is highly complex as it strives to achieve a balanced ecosystem that can support a wide range of species in their varied habitats.
-Ongoing habitat management is essential to maintain this and as a Research Assistant with Ulwazi you will have the opportunity to participate in all aspects of reserve and habitat management.
+Ongoing habitat management is essential to maintain this and as a volunteer with Ulwazi you will have the opportunity to participate in all aspects of reserve and habitat management.

 Rehabilitation of eroded areas